samuallin/ReadMe-Testing/README.md

 ## Implementation Details
 The implementation is based on the [Fast Style Transfer in TensorFlow from ](https://github.com/lengstrom/fast-style-transfer) from [lengstrom](https://github.com/lengstrom/fast-style-transfer/commits?author=lengstrom)

+It use roughly the same transformation network as described in Johnson, except that batch normalization is replaced with Ulyanov's instance normalization, and the scaling/offset of the output tanh layer is slightly different.
+We use a loss function close to the one described in Gatys, using VGG19 instead of VGG16 and typically using "shallower" layers than in Johnson's implementation (e.g. we use relu1_1 rather than relu1_2).
+Empirically, this results in larger scale style features in transformations.

 ### Paper
 ### Framework
 ### Model